Shridhar600/ObsiQuery/README.md

 ## Usage Instructions

 1. Open the Streamlit UI in your browser.
+2. Run the Ingestion Pipeline once to create vector embedding of vault notes.
-2. Enter your query in the text box.
+3. Enter your query in the text box.
-3. Click the "Send" button.
+4. Click the "Send" button.
-4. The AI assistant will respond with an answer based on your notes.
+5. The AI assistant will respond with an answer based on your notes when required or asked.

 ## Contribution Guidelines